reddec/web-form/docs/authorization.md

 By-default, the solution has no authorization.
 However, it is possible to use any [OIDC](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol#:~:text=OpenID%20Connect%20(OIDC)%20is%20an,obtain%20basic%20user%20profile%20information)
--compliant provider to secure
-access to the forms.
+-compliant provider to secure access to the forms.

+The alternative solution is to set [codes](#codes) in forms definition.

+## OIDC

 OAuth callback URL is `<server-url>/oauth2/callback`.
 For example, if your public server url is `https://forms.example.com`, then callback url is `https://forms.example.com/oauth2/callback`.